 4. Build trust

-In addition to increasing traffic, profits and reducing ad spend, another great reason to combine your PPC and SEO approaches is to build trust with your consumers.
+In addition to increasing traffic and profits and reducing ad spend, another great reason to combine your PPC and SEO approaches is to build trust with your consumers.

-Consistent brand messaging across multiple channels and a combined finances build credibility and ensure compliance with the PCI standards.
+Consistent brand messaging across multiple channels and a combined focus on finances build credibility and ensure compliance with PCI standards.

-This lets your customers know that you are an authentic brand who has the online expertise to keep their data secure.
+This lets your customers know you are an authentic brand with the online expertise to keep their data secure.

 5. Optimize your eCommerce site